How Much Does Seeing A Functional Medicine Doctor Cost?

 • Rebecca did not need any medications and was able to discontinue her antidepressant.

-Because of her Vytal Health membership, Rebecca was able to save $280 on labs and $25/mo on supplements, making her total for all of her labs $160 and her monthly supplement total $95/mo.
+Because of her Vytal Health perks, Rebecca was able to save $280 on labs and $25/mo on supplements, making her total for all of her labs $160 and her monthly supplement total $95/mo.

 Example 3: Irritable Bowel Syndrome (IBS) and migraines